NANPA Regional Event – West Yellowstone, MT

 Event Details –

 Every year in early November, most park roads close to regular traffic in preparation for the winter season.
 The only exception is the road between Mammoth Hot Springs and the northeast entrance, which is open to regular traffic all year.
 Once enough snow accumulates (usually by mid-December), roads open to “oversnow” travel only.
-This means the only way to visit Old Faithful, the Grand Canyon of the Yellowstone, and other popular destinations during winter is by guided snowmobile or snowcoach, or through our non-commercially guided snowmobile program.
+This means the only way to visit Old Faithful, the Grand Canyon of the Yellowstone, and other popular destinations during winter is by guided snowmobile or snowcoach.

 What to Expect –

-This event is designed for amateur and professional photographs interested in improving their photography skills or possibly looking for location guidance to capture that perfect shot.
+This event is designed for photographers at all levels – amateur, intermediate/advanced and professional – interested in improving their photography skills or possibly looking for location guidance to capture that perfect shot.
 If you are new to photography, the leaders will be available to answer questions, teach new techniques and help you improve your photographic skills.
 If you already have plenty of photography experience, the leaders will ensure that you’re in the best locations at the best times for those perfect shots.